companieshouse/sic-code-api/README.md

 SIC_CODE_API_MONGO_URL               | URL to MongoDB                                                            | `mongodb://mongo:27017`
 SIC_CODE_API_DATABASE                | Name of Sic Code Mongo database                                           | sic_code

-## Why a regular expression search was used rather than a free text search
+## Why a free text search was used rather than a regular expression find

-The requirement is to return any of the words in the user's search if it is in a word within the economic activity.
-So "farm" is also returned for "farming".

-Make match all can be replaced by match phrase?

-Key thing is that the search is not working
+The main advantage of a free text search is that you can order the results in order of relevance (this would need to be implemented manually with a regular expression file)

 ## Example Curl command for using the API